PrivateCode564/about/README.md

 <h3 align="left"> Hello there</h3>

-<h4 align="center">My name is acsn1 and I am a developer/software engineer.
-I am from Greece and I am currently studying CS since 2021.</h4>
+My name is acsn1 and I am a developer/software engineer.
+I am from Greece and I am currently studying CS since 2021.

 - 💬 I started my programming journey with Java and minecraft development in 2015 and since then I discovered that programming is my passion.